shmuelie/Humanizer.Js/README.md

 I have two primary tasks currently with Humanizer.Js

-1. Implement features not that are in Humanizer.
+1. Implement features not implemented that are in Humanizer.
 2. Update Implemented features to match updates to Humanizer.

 Currently it's just me working on this while I wait for code to compile at work.